History of Montgomery County, Maryland: 18th century

 Around 1715, the first British settlers began building farms and plantations in the area.

 These earliest settlers were English or Scottish immigrants from other portions of Maryland, German settlers moving down from Pennsylvania, or Quakers who came to settle on land granted to a convert named James Brooke in what is now Brookeville.
 Most of these early settlers were small farmers, growing wheat and a variety of other subsistence crops in addition to the region's main cash crop, tobacco.
 Many of the farmers owned slaves.
 They transported the tobacco they grew to market through the Potomac River port of Georgetown.
 Sparsely settled, the area's farms and taverns were nonetheless of strategic importance as access to the interior.
 General Edward Braddock's army traveled through the county on the way to its disastrous defeat at Fort Duquesne during the French and Indian War.

-Like other regions of the American colonies, the region that is now Montgomery County saw protests against British taxation in the years before the American Revolution.
+Like other regions of the North American colonies, the region that is now Montgomery County saw protests against British taxation in the years before the American Revolution.
 In 1774, local residents met at Hungerford's Tavern and agreed to break off commerce with Great Britain.
 Following the signing of the Declaration of Independence, representatives of the area helped to draft the new state constitution and began to build a Maryland free of proprietary control.